finos/datahelix/DeveloperGuide.md

 DataHelix uses [gradle](https://gradle.org/) to automate the build and test process.
 To build the project run `gradle build` from the root folder of the project.
 If it was successful then the created jar file can be found in _orchestrator/build/libs/generator.jar_ .

 [Guice](https://github.com/google/guice) is used in DataHelix for Dependency Injection (DI).
-It is configured in our 'module' classes, which all extend `AbstractModule`, and injected with the `@inject` annotation
+It is configured in the 'module' classes, which all extend `AbstractModule`, and injected with the `@inject` annotation

 [Cucumber](https://cucumber.io/) is used for behaviour driven development and testing, with [gherkin](https://docs.cucumber.io/gherkin/)-based tests.
 To run the tests for DataHelix run `gradle test` from the root folder of the project.